 Take Care of Yourself

 Finally, don’t forget that you are also human.
 In addition to supporting your team, you must also take care of yourself.
 Remember the airplane rule?
 Put on your own mask before helping others.
 As a leader it is important to ensure that you are taking time to prioritize your own well-being.
-Take time to check in with yourself, establish a solid morning routine, and focus on your mental health.
+Check in with yourself, take advantage of your flexible working hours to establish a solid morning routine, and focus on your mental health.
 This will ultimately help you better navigate the challenges of the current COVID-19 crisis while working remotely with your team.